tstirrat/ucm-twine/readme.md

     }

     // <$ specialFunction("bob", 3) $> = String was bob, long was 3

-    @IdocFunction
-    public String specialFunction(String str, UserData u, @Binder(name = "l") Long l) {
-        return "String was: " + str + ", binder value was " + l.toString();
 }

-    // <$ l = 4 $>
-    // <$ specialFunction("bob") $> = String was bob, binder value was 4
-}
 ```

-Twine handles type conversion of the parameters and return types automatically so you can define the function as you see fit. _To prevent too much data conversion you should define your parameters as Double, Long or Date, because those are the types UCM uses internally._
+Twine handles type conversion of the parameters and return types automatically so you can define the function as you see fit.

 ### Multiple filters in one class